yinhao0424/Dataviz-Final-Project/README.md

  * This sketch shows the extended ideas.
 Linked the points in the map with a bar chart to show the number of different status in detail by adding zoom/cut/brush functions.
 Furthermore, I'd like to add a menu bar serving as a filter to choose different years.

  ## Schedule of Deliverables
+  * week7:  create the remaining relationship based graphs
-  * week7:  linked map with bar chart
+  * week8:  linked map with bar chart
-  * week8:  highlight with zoom and brush
+  * week9:  highlight with zoom and brush
-  * week9:  create the remaining relationship based graphs
   * week10:  Organized all the charts and finish the tasks.

 ## Open Questions
-Can menu serve as a filter?